Ed.S. Instructional Leadership and Schoo...

 Mentorship and Field Experience

-Bellarmine’s principal certification advanced program, with its theme “Educator as Reflective Learner,” places high priority on educators ready to lead in an environment of school accountability and to face the challenges of the 21st century schools.
+Bellarmine’s principal certification advanced program, with its theme “Educator as Reflective Learner,” places high priority on educators ready to lead in an environment of school accountability and to face the challenges of 21st century schools.

 Reflective educators use their knowledge of content, practice, and pedagogy; knowledge of the learner; knowledge of self; skills in leadership and guiding the change process; and management of educational logistics and facilities to personally evaluate their effectiveness.